-Here are MetaSlider we work really to make sure that our slideshows are accessible.
+Here at MetaSlider we work really hard to make sure that our slideshows are accessible.
 We want our websites and plugins to be helpful to as many people as possible.
 If we build accessible websites, that means that people with disabilities can use them.

 Keyboard accessibility is a cornerstone of web accessibility.
 This allows users to navigate your website using their keyboard.
 They don’t need a mouse or trackpad.